jnozzi/cocoadev.com/markdown/DeallocNotGettingCalled.md

 When the application is terminated some deallocs are not called to speed up quit process.
 If you need to do something other than release memory you should use applicationWillTerminate:

-*As stated in the conversation above, it's not to 'speed up' any process, but this is due to a bug in the implementation of General/NSApplication which should release the objects when done.
-Of course, applicationWillTerminate: is a perfectly safe way to solve this problem, but this remains a General/NSApp bug nonetheless.*
+*As stated in the conversation above, it's not to 'speed up' any process, but this is due to a bug in the implementation of NSApplication which should release the objects when done.
+Of course, applicationWillTerminate: is a perfectly safe way to solve this problem, but this remains a NSApp bug nonetheless.*

 Can you state why you think it's a bug?
 From where I sit, it doesn't look like a bug.
 When you're running on an operating system that explicitly guarantees it will free all memory used by your program when it quits, not deallocating everything before quitting is hardly buggy behavior.